In this post, learn how I eliminated my Silent Reflux quickly and easily with a few supplements designed to address the root cause.

 Wow, thank you for the thorough and well presented resource on LPR!!
 Iʻve felt “short of breath” constricted in my throat since March 2020, but the pandemic has made me reticent to talk about these symptoms and unable to get to a doctor.
 I have had my thyroid tested now and my sinuses scoped, but Iʻm certain the culprit is LPR.
 It is the worst and the tightness in the throat and airways can get very scary!!
 I am really stoked to try your recommendations.
 Since I am just now figuring out that this is LPR, I have a prescription… Read more »

 Hi Beth, Thank you for your comment.
 With regards to how quickly you feel better, everyone’s different and it has a lot to do with getting the right dose of HCl.
-If you dont already have it, I provide additional details in my transition guide: https://theacidrefluxguy.com/transition.
+If you dont already have it, I provide additional details in my book: https://theacidrefluxguy.com/book.
 I didn’t request a blood test to verify my B12 deficiency.
 After reading the side effects there was absolutely no question in my mind that I had it :).
-Nearly immediately, my sleep improved, the sensitivity in my fingerprints went away, my sense of touch became more acute, my brain fog dissipated, my concentration… Read more »
+Nearly immediately, my sleep improved, the sensitivity in my fingerprints went away, my sense of touch became more acute, my brain fog dissipated, my concentration approved,… Read more »

 Hi Don, I am not completely sure if I have just the condition, Post Nasal Drip or Silent Reflux, I have had colds on and off for the past 6 months.
 I have been to the doctors a number of times, he thought it maybe acid reflux.
 He gave me a prescription for Somac, I didn’t really stay on it long because I wanted to find out what my problem is.
 I have never been the type of person to take any medication, I always prefer a natural way to go.
 My doctor in the end said its a bit… Read more »